webbgroup/certified-aws-cloud-practioner/31-WhatItDidntCover/README.md

 4. AWS CloudFormation Change Sets - used to preview changes to an AWS resource

-5. Amazon CloudFront - Used to efficently stream content accross the globe.
+5. Amazon CloudFront - Used to efficiently stream content across the globe.

 6. Security Groups on an EC2 Instance - You can change a Security Group even with the EC2 instance is running.